w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/centrifuge-dashboards.md

 privacy, governance, and liquidity integrations, Centrifuge is building a more transparent, affordable, and limitless financial system.

-Some assets are managed on Ethereum, others are managed on Centrifuge (a polkadot parachain.)
+Some assets are managed on Ethereum, others are managed on Centrifuge.

 ## Featured Dashboards on Dune